GrigorisLionis/Elektion-Data-Scraper/README.md

 As  gioiliop7   suggested there is an API for scraping some of the data.
 Implemeted a python script for downloading the election data, and saving them to a JSON file as a dictionary
 A second script -exportcsv.py- reads the JSON files and exports data to csv
+## Usage
+* ekloges_parser_json.py is run, probably more than one time, to download all data into two JSON files
+* exportscv.py reads the two JSON files and outputs csv
 ## Output
 A csv file with election data for the 2023 May elections is included
 The file has 7 columns